If you are travelling you can find out the latest information about our services and see if there are any disruptions that might affect you

 Thameslink services which run through central London will not call at London Bridge, however there will be a limited service between London Bridge and Brighton.

 Until January 2018

-Most trains to and from London Charing Cross will be able to stop at London Bridge again, although there will continue to be some changes during weekday peak periods (see below)
+Most trains to and from London Charing Cross are able to stop at London Bridge again.
+As a result, there are some changes to ticket acceptance arrangements from Monday 4 September.

 Trains to and from London Cannon Street will no longer be able to stop at London Bridge.

 During this time, it is recommended that you consider changing your normal journey to work as the number of trains running will be reduced and are likely to be very busy.

 For a full list of major service changes visit key dates and service changes.

 For full details of these changes and the impact on your journey, please use the National Rail Enquiries Journey Planner

 The impact on your journey will depend on the particular services that you currently use to get to and from London Bridge and what alternatives exist.
 Travel advice is as detailed below:

 Thameslink passengers from the south of London (with a 'Thameslink only' ticket), whose final destination is currently London Bridge should change at Elephant & Castle or London Blackfriars for onward travel to London Bridge where tickets will be accepted on London Underground or eligible buses between Elephant & Castle and London Bridge and between Blackfriars and London Bridge.